U.K. vaccine rollout going smoothly, hitting target, government says

 Public health experts said that uptake in some BAME communities, which include a number of immigrants, may be lower because of issues of trust and misinformation.

-“It’s remarkable given the best we ever achieved with flu was 75 percent, with the average closer to 60 percent.
-So we’ve had remarkable coverage rates — so far,” said Martin Marshall, chair of Royal College of General Practitioners.
-“Older people are more likely to get the vaccine, partly because they are at high risk, and also because they have had a prolonged period of lockdown — many not been out in a year, desperate to go out to see friends.
+“It’s remarkable, given the best we ever achieved with flu was 75 percent, with the average closer to 60 percent.
+So we’ve had remarkable coverage rates — so far,” said Martin Marshall, chairman of Royal College of General Practitioners.
+“Older people are more likely to get the vaccine, partly because they are at high risk, and also because they have had a prolonged period of lockdown — many [have] not been out in a year, desperate to go out to see friends.
 Likely we’ll see a lower uptake in younger people, but we don’t know for sure yet.”

 To beat the pandemic, large swaths of the population will need to take the vaccine.
 It’s not enough for the world’s top scientific brains to develop an effective coronavirus vaccine in record time — people need to take it.